 This interdisciplinary course introduces students to the study of the history and politics of Sino-Japanese relations in the context of the East Asia world order up to the early twentieth-first century.
 The course is divided into two parts: The first part of the course takes on a macro-historical approach, and examines the modernization process of Japan and China in a comparative perspective, and in the process dissects the complicated relationship that China and Japan had with each other up to end of the Cold War.
 The second part of the course examines post Cold War Sino-Japanese relations.
-Students are introduced to topics by means of two broad survey lectures, and are invited to examine in greater detail the various controversial issues within this set of bilateral relations: historical legacy, nationalism and identity, the Pinnacles (Senkaku/Diaoyutai) Islands dispute, the Taiwan issue, the Korean Peninsula crisis and the competition for energy sources.
+Students are introduced to topics by means of two broad survey lectures, and are invited to examine in greater detail the various controversial issues within this set of bilateral relations.
+The course will examine the following themes from the perspective of Sino-Japanese relations: historical legacy, nationalism and identity, the Pinnacles (Senkaku/Diaoyutai) Islands dispute, the Taiwan issue, the Korean Peninsula crisis and the competition for energy sources.
 By the end of the course, students will hopefully be able to reach some sort of understanding as to whether China and Japan are destined to be rivals, or whether they can actually co-exist as great powers and promote peace and prosperity in the Asia-Pacific region.